Cars brands and logos that start with P

 Peerless Logo

 The American Peerless Motor Car Company was founded in 1900 in Cleveland, Ohio.
 The company was focused on producing high-quality luxury automobiles.
-Its main achievement was the development of drum brakes and the first series of closed-body models.
-The most famous models of the brand are Peerless Type 8 Style K of 1904, Six Model 32 Roadster of 1911, Six Model 38 Berline Limousine of 1912, Six Model 60 7-Passenger Touring Sedan, Eight Model 56 7-Passenger Touring Sedan, Master Eight Sedan of 1931, V-16 Prototype of 1931 – the last of the designs.
+Its main achievements were the development of drum brakes and the introduction of the first series of closed-body models.
+The most famous models of the brand are Peerless Type 8 Style K of 1904, Six Model 32 Roadster of 1911, Six Model 38 Berline Limousine of 1912, Six Model 60 7-Passenger Touring Sedan, Eight Model 56 7-Passenger Touring Sedan, Master Eight Sedan of 1931, and V-16 Prototype of 1931, the last of the designs.
 The brand was closed in 1931.

 Pegaso